metaborg/spoofax-pie/docs/tutorial/create_language_project.md

     In this concrete case, the input type is `#!java HelloWorldShowParsedAst.Args` which is a nested data class defined at (2).
 The output is `#!java CommandFeedback` which is a type defined by Spoofax for providing feedback back to the user when executing a command.
 All tasks that are executed through commands must return a `#!java CommandFeedback` object.

  2. A nested data class encapsulating the input to this task.
 In this case, we want this task to take the `file` we are going to show the AST of as input.
-Even though we only take one argument as input, we must encapsulate it in a class, because Spoofax must be able to make an instance of this class, filling in the arguments through the constructor, in order to execute the command.
+Even though we only take one argument as input, we must encapsulate it in a class due to the way commands in Spoofax work.

     This data class must implement `#!java Serializable` because it is used as an input to a task.
 In order for PIE to incrementalize tasks across JVM restarts, it must be able to serialize the input (and output) objects to disk.
 Furthermore, this class must be immutable, because PIE caches input (and output) objects, and this caching would be inconsistent if the class is mutable.
 This class is immutable by storing the file in a `#!java final` field which is set in the constructor (and the `#!java ResourceKey` class is immutable as well).